Role of the Governing Body:

 - Foundation Governors: These are appointed specifically by the Bishop to ensure the preservation and development of the school’s Catholic character, to ensure that the school is being conducted as a Catholic school, and to represent the Bishop’s education policy to the governing body.
 In order to be considered for appointment you must be a practising Catholic.
 For further information on this please e-mail:

-- Parent Governors: There are always two parent governors.
+- Parent Governors: There is a parent governor on the Governing Body.
 Parent governors are ‘representative parents’ rather than ‘representatives of the parents’, and in common with other governors, are concerned with the welfare of the school as a whole.
 When a parent governor vacancy arises, this will be communicated to parents and an election will take place for which any parent with a child at the school will be eligible.

 The current term for a governor is 4 years, and a governor can serve up to 3 terms if they so choose.